floperam/unreal-engine-mcp/README.md

 **Control Unreal Engine 5.5+ through AI with natural language.
 Build incredible 3D worlds and architectural masterpieces using MCP.
 Create entire towns, medieval castles, modern mansions, challenging mazes, and complex structures with AI-powered commands.**

 > **Active Development**: This project is under very active development with consistent updates, new features, and improvements being added regularly.
-Join our [Discord](https://discord.gg/3KNkke3rnH) to stay updated on the latest releases!
+Check back here for release notes and updates.

 ## 🎬 See It In Action
 Watch our comprehensive tutorial for complete setup and usage: